-The Nero Mark 2 is a blacked out, limited edition version of his Nero Mark 1 that was released back in mid 2012.
+The Nero Mark 2 is a blacked-out, limited edition version of his Nero Mark 1 that was released back in mid-2012.
 It’s an even more simplified version of the original Nero with every piece of extraneous bodywork or running gear discarded or re-imagined.
-The Chang Jiang 750’s that each Nero Mark II are based upon are unrecognisable in their new form and are a real sight to be seen in the light of day (see below) with their complete lack of colour or reflective surfaces.
-In fact the Nero Mark 2 is so unique it would look at home parked inside the bat cave beside the Dark Knight’s Batpod.
+The Chang Jiang 750’s that each Nero Mark II are based upon are unrecognizable in their new form and are a real sight to be seen in the light of day (see below) with their complete lack of color or reflective surfaces.
+In fact, the Nero Mark 2 is so unique it would look at home parked inside the bat cave beside the Dark Knight’s Batpod.

 The custom work in each Nero Mark 2 is extensive (to say the least!) and includes a custom gas tank, rear cowl, handlebars, forks, foot pegs and that stunning all matte black paint job.
 Daryl also upgrades the bikes disc brakes, adds a HD Headlight, integrates an LED taillight into the rear, exposes the bikes suspension, adds inverted control levers and bolts on a set of curved dual exhaust headers.